rbpatt2019/dash-covid19/README.rst

 This app is hosted by Heroku and lives `here <https://dash-covid19-pro.herokuapp.com/>`_.

-The documentation is embedded throughout the app.
+The helpfully hints are embedded throughout the app.
 Any where you see underlined text, you can mouse over to get a pop-up about what each component does.

+The documentation lines `here <https://readthedocs.org/projects/dash-covid19/>`_.

 The code lives in `the repo <https://github.com/rbpatt2019/dash-covid19/>`_.